 It is a protection measure.

 The most dangerous part?
-Without the proper precautions, you may not even know if or when that happened, to counteract this issue, Hotspot Shield offers the “kill switch” feature.
-In essence, a kill switch cuts your connection to the internet altogether when your VPN connection fails and restores it ONLY when the VPN connection is reestablished.
+Without the proper precautions, you may not even know if or when that happened.
+To counteract this issue, Hotspot Shield offers the “kill switch” feature.
+In essence, a kill switch cuts your internet connection altogether when your VPN connection fails, and restores it ONLY when the VPN connection is reestablished.

 On the other hand, it will NOT cut the connection to the internet when you disconnect the Hotspot Shield VPN manually.